 "Yoga teaches us to cure what need not be endured and endure what cannot be cured." ~B.K.S.
 Iyengar

-View Our Class Schedule On-line Here OR Download & Print June's Schedule Here
+View Our Class Schedule On-line Here OR Download & Print October's Schedule Here

 All classes are open to drop-in's except the beginner series.